-- Track member dues to see who is paid for the month - Multiple ranks with independent monthly dues - · Keep track of space resources and metadata associated with each resource - Generate QR codes to stick on things that link to Resource pages - Create arbitrary membership fields with visibility settings such as "Door Keycode" (editing/viewing limited to officers), "Enjoys Smooth Jazz" (viewing limited to members only), or "Nobel Prizes Earned" (public to the internet). - A simple REST api to access everything
+- Track member dues to see who is paid for the month - Multiple ranks with independent monthly dues - Keep track of space resources and metadata associated with each resource - Create arbitrary membership fields with visibility settings such as "Door Keycode" (editing/viewing limited to officers), "Enjoys Smooth Jazz" (viewing limited to members only), or "Nobel Prizes Earned" (public to the internet). - A thorough REST api to access everything - · A skill tracking system

+- Simple interface to sensors

-- A merit-based proficiency tracking system - · Machine and user-friendly sensor tracking - · Perform actions when sensors are updated - An implementation of the SpaceAPI - Accept member dues through Stripe - Use of Django's builtin admin interface to provide low-level database editing. - · Keep track of who is certified to use equipment - Merit based equipment skill level ranking system
+- · Perform actions when sensors are updated

+- An implementation of the SpaceAPI

+- · Accept member dues through Stripe

+- Use of Django's builtin admin interface to provide low-level database editing.

+- Keep track of who is certified to use equipment

+- Merit based equipment skill level ranking system